-- The direct supply fuses have several different functions: - Fuses D\F3 and DF\4 serve as the fuse and the main switch to the heater - Fuse D\F2 serves as the main fuse for the priority equipment that require constant power supply - Fuse D\F1 is a spare fuse for optional, additional equipment that requires constant power supply - The shore power 110 V or 230 V fuses are connected to the battery charger, inverter, power outlets, electrical cooktop and air-conditioner unit.
-In addition, the shore power fuses protect these devices from an overcurrent fault.
+- The direct supply fuses have several different functions: - Fuses D_F3 and DF_4 serve as the fuse and the main switch to the heater - Fuse D_F2 serves as the main fuse for the priority equipment that require constant power supply - Fuse D_F1 is a spare fuse for optional, additional equipment that requires constant power supply - The shore power 110 V or 230 V fuses are connected to the battery charger, inverter, power outlets, electrical cooktop and air-conditioner unit.
+In addition, the shore power fuses protect these devices from an overcurrent fault. - Your boat may be equipped with appliances and electronic components, such as a bow thruster or windlass, which require large currents.
+The fuse amperage can be checked directly from the fuse labels or the electrical schematics.